Not My Job: We Quiz Funk Legend George Clinton On The British Parliament

 O'ROURKE: Really Faith.

+BODDEN: George - George, if you could see this panel - if you could see the funk on this stage, you would have - you and The Mothership would have a lot of work to do.

-SAGAL: Hey, I just want to - one question.
+SAGAL: Yeah, I know.
+Hey, I just want to - one question.
 We were talking about drugs.
 I understand you don't do drugs anymore.
 You're living clean?

 CLINTON: Well, I mean, I got my marijuana card.
 I ain't going to lie.